KennethAdamMiller/superset_disassembler/README.md

 # How to build

-To build for local development, just call make.
+To build for local development, just call make while in this repository directory.
 There is a binary and library produced as main artifacts.
+All commands below assume you are in this repository directory after having cloned it.

 You can use an opam pin to locally pin for your own edits if you so desire with: